TheDolentCity/paladins-of-awoudan/src/content/docs/rules/character-creation.md

 ## 7. Determine stats and skills

 Every character starts with the following stats.
+Negative ability scores do not decrease these starting values.

 - **You start with 4 encumbrance**.
 Increase it by 2 for each point of strength.
 - **You start with 4 speed**.
-Increase it by 1 for each point of dexterity.
+Add your dexterity or strength score to your speed, whichever ability score is higher.
+If you had 3 strength and 2 dexterity, your speed would be 7.
 - **You start with 8 stamina**.
 Increase it by 4 for each point of endurance.
 - **You start with 8 health**.
 Increase it by 2 for each point of vitality.
 - **You start with 8 willpower**.
 Increase it by 1 for each point of intelligence and 2 for each point of mind.